How severe weather can affect our trains

 Key sections of our network feature insulated and heated track points to prevent ice buildup and help keep trains moving.

-Station gritting
+Station Gritting

 What you can do